-Acquiring database information works similarly to, except that instead of reading the data from a data file, it is read from a database.
+Acquiring database information works similarly to importing data from files, except that instead of reading the data from a data file, it is read from a database.
 By using Open Database Connectivity (ODBC) Cartographica is compatible with a wide variety of file formats and database systems (including, but not limited to: Filemaker Pro, Oracle, MySQL, PostgreSQL, and many others).
+We test against Actual Technologies ODBC drivers for the macOS, as they are the strongest player in the market.